malm0d/RareSkills-RareWeek-Circom/day4.md

 In mimc and poseidon, poseidon has less constraints so its preferred.

 In the witness, anything that's public appears first.
+Thats why we often see "1" and "out"/"z" as the first two elements in the witness.

 *** Ask boss to go through nullifier in Tornado cash again (got lost).